 Escape winter’s chill by heading inside to check out two of the city’s most prominent buildings.
 First up is the stately Manitoba Legislative Building, which is so grand it looks more like something that belongs in Europe than the Canadian prairies.

 Built in 1920 as the home of Manitoba’s legislative assembly, most people touring the magnificent structure might only notice its domed ceilings, columns and statues.
 But there are many secrets within its walls, and the hieroglyphics, Freemasonic symbols and numeric codes are like something straight out of the Da Vinci Code.
-To discover them all, be sure to book a Hermetic Tour—an experience so unique it’s included in Destination Canada’s Signature Experience Collection.
+To discover them all, be sure to book a Hermetic Tour—an experience so unique it’s included in Destination Canada’s Signature Experience Collection, and is ranked as one of the top places to visit in Winnipeg.

-Despite only opening in 2014, the Canadian Museum for Human Rights could already be considered Winnipeg’s crown jewel.
-The first national museum to be built outside of Ottawa, it’s an architectural masterpiece designed by Antoine Predock, who seamlessly weaves light from darkness in a nod to the exhibits housed within.
+The Canadian Museum for Human Rights is the first national museum to be built outside of Ottawa.
+This impressive, architectural masterpiece was designed by Antoine Predock, who seamlessly weaves light from darkness in a nod to the exhibits housed within.

 There are six floors holding a dozen galleries, with each one presenting an immersive, interactive experience about human rights.
 Collections include Indigenous perspectives, the history and protection of human rights, and one called Examining the Holocaust which is perhaps the most difficult to take in.